xuanfeiren/xuanfeiren.github.io/index.md

 <!-- You are welcomed to see my notes [here](/notes/).  -->

+## Research Interests

+I believe that with dedicated research efforts, the five years of PhD study can be highly productive and meaningful.
+My current research interests span broadly across AI agents and reinforcement learning, encompassing both theoretical foundations and experimental work.
+If you share similar interests, feel free to reach out for a chat!

+My recent project focuses on leveraging [OpenTrace](https://github.com/AgentOpt/OpenTrace) to optimize AI agents.
+I'm designing various efficient search algorithms, aiming to achieve the best efficiency in agent optimization.
+This is also an open-source work - I hope everyone in the agent field will give it a try!

 ## Recent News

 - **[2024/08]** Started my PhD journey at University of Wisconsin-Madison, advised by Prof. Tengyang Xie.